kyma-project/control-plane/docs/kyma-environment-broker/03-06-runtime-overrides.md

 ## Secrets

-In order to use Secret to provide overrides, you must label it using `runtime-override: "true"`.
-Optionally you can narrow the scope for the overrides to a specific component.
-Use the `component: {"COMPONENT_NAME"}` label to indicate the component.
+In order to provide overrides using Secrets, label the Secret with the `runtime-override: "true"` label.
+Optionally, you can narrow the scope of the overrides to a specific component.
+Use the `component: "{COMPONENT_NAME}"` label to indicate the component.

 See the examples: